 A FICO® score is a three-digit number ranging from 300 to 850 (and up to 900 for some industry-specific scores).
 These scores are largely based on your credit reports (statements generated by the consumer credit reporting bureaus that detail your credit activity and current credit situation) and can help creditors assess how likely you are to repay debt.

 Fair Isaac Corporation, or FICO, introduced the first credit risk score in 1981.
-The organization’s reputation as one of the primary credit-scoring companies in the U.S. has grown since then, now reaching different industries with scores geared toward different credit products.
+The organization’s reputation as one of the primary credit-rating companies in the U.S. has grown since then, reaching different industries with scores geared toward different credit products.

 Why are your FICO® scores important?

-FICO® scores are widely used by many types of creditors, including lenders, credit card issuers and insurance providers.
+FICO® scores are widely used by many types of creditors, including lenders, credit card issuers and insurance providers to gauge your credit risk — that is, how likely you are to repay the money loaned to you.

-Knowing your scores, therefore, may help you determine the likelihood of your application getting approved and whether the creditor is likely to offer you favorable terms.
+Knowing your scores may help you determine the likelihood of your application getting approved and whether the creditor is likely to offer you favorable terms.
 In some cases, a lender may even have a threshold that your scores must meet or pass to get approved.

 Why are there different FICO® scores?